Canada - Cameroon Relations

 In 2015, two-way merchandise trade reached $79.9 million.
 Merchandise exports to Cameroon amounted to $72.9 million and were mainly comprised of cereals, machinery, motor vehicles, articles of iron and steel, and plastics.
 Imports from Cameroon totaled $7 million and included mineral fuels and oils, wood, rubber, electrical and electronic machinery and equipment, and other machinery, and vegetables.

 Both countries signed a Foreign Investment Promotion and Protection Agreement (FIPA) in March 2014.
-Canada has ratified the agreement.
+The Agreement entered into force on December 16, 2016.

 The Governments of Canada and Cameroon signed an Avoidance taxation Convention on May 26, 1982.

 In 2015, Cameroon was the 2nd origin of foreign students from Sub-Saharan Africa to Canada with 1876 students.